Pentecostalism in Norway: Prevalence

 Public statistics show that the Norwegian Pentecostal movement has about 40,000 baptized members, and additionally, approximately 10,000 children of members.
 The number of members has remained stable over the past few years.

 There are 340 Pentecostal churches in Norway.
-Most are traditional churches, but in recent years less-traditional churches have also been established, such as Jesus Church, which is a church aimed at youth.
+Most are located in traditional church buildings, but in recent years less-traditional church buildings have also been built, such as Jesus Church, which is a church aimed at youth.

 The Pentecostal movement is considered among the world's fastest growing religious movements, with 600 million members.

 The term Pentecostal movement covers the wider community.
 The Pentecostal movement worldwide is large and consists of many quite different free church congregations, organizations and societies, including the charismatic movement, the Jesus Movement, Baptists, the Word of Faith Movement, the Oasis Movement and many others.
 The term Pentecostal movement is used to refer to the community of Pentecostal churches with historical roots in the beginning of the Pentecostal revival.
 Their followers are called Pentecostals.

 The Free Evangelical Fellowship, or de frie venner ('the free friends') as they are also called, are considered by many as part of the Pentecostal movement.
 Historically, there have been some slight differences in the view of baptism in the Holy Spirit (spirit baptism).
 There are several other Pentecostal directions which in doctrine and practice are similar to Pentecostal movement, but which have a slightly different background and somewhat different teachings.
 These include the Word of Faith Movement and Maran Ata.

 History

 The Pentecostal movement's roots go back to the Holiness Movement, which made its mark in America in the 19th century, but it was in 1906 that the Pentecostal movement and baptism of the Holy Spirit made a worldwide breakthrough at the revival on Azusa Street in Los Angeles.
 The Pentecostal revival of the early 1900s affected many established denominations, focusing on Jesus Christ, the key teachings of the Bible, and the Holy Spirit.
 Personal life as a Christian was also central and was expressed in an increased need for evangelism, prayer, and the use of spiritual gifts.

 The term Pentecostal church was first used in the early 1900s by various congregations concerned with revival.

 The baptism of the Spirit, as it was called, and Pentecostal revival came to Norway with Methodist priest Thomas Ball Barratt's return from the United States in December 1906.
 He had been on a fundraising trip for the construction of a building in Kristiania, now Oslo.
-Barratt had longed for the purification of the heart and the baptism of the Spirit, and when he was in the United States he happened upon the magazine The Apostolic Faith which discussed this.
+Barratt had longed for something he called "the purification of the heart" and the baptism of the Spirit, and when he was in the United States he happened upon the magazine The Apostolic Faith which discussed this.
 From New York, where he stayed, he made contact with the spiritually baptized in Los Angeles, which changed his life.
 Some time later he himself experienced "being filled with the spirit" and the ability to speak in tongues.